TyModdingWiki/tymoddingwiki.github.io/docs/Ty1/index.md

 - Download rkvMT here [https://github.com/tanoshiikoushi/rkvMT/releases](https://github.com/tanoshiikoushi/rkvMT/releases){:target="_blank"}
 - After downloading launch the exe, it'll open up a console window, but don't worry its not too complex to use
 - First load the rkv you want to extract, the main rkv you'll probably want to extract is Data_PC.rkv, which contains most of the game's files.
 For this example I'll load the rkv into the out slot.
-You can more easily enter the folder by copying the folder path in the path text box at the top of file explorer
+You can more easily enter the file by dragging the rkv from file explorer into the rkvMT console window, and it'll write the path for you.
+(You can also do this with folders too)
 ```
 load "C:/path/to/Data_PC.rkv" out
 ```